Met Office Forecast

 Day 6-7 and Week 2:

-Through the majority of this period, it will be mostly dry and settled for many areas, especially in the south of the UK.
-More unsettled conditions with spells of rain and strong winds may affect the north and northwest at times.
-These unsettled conditions could spread to other parts of the UK later in this period, but widespread unsettled conditions are unlikely.
+Through the beginning of the period, it will be mostly dry and settled for many areas, especially in the south of the UK.
+More unsettled conditions with spells of rain and strong winds are likely to affect the north and northwest at times.
+There is a chance that these wetter interludes could spread more widely and affect much of the UK.
 Temperatures are likely to be mostly around normal, although it may become warm for a time in the south and perhaps very warm in the southeast.
-Towards the end of the period, conditions may start to trend towards more generally settled weather for most areas, but with the possibility of the occasional bout of wetter weather.
+Towards the end of the period, more settled conditions are likely to develop, across many parts.
+Spells of wetter and windier weather are possible across northern and western areas at times.

 Week 3 and 4: